bahamat/cf-primer/cf-primer.md

     cf-agent -KI

+# Debugging: Colorize

+Add the `-C` flag to colorize the output -- green is good, red is bad, right?

+    cf-agent -KIC

 # Debugging: Verbose Mode

 Inevitably, something will go wrong.
 Lucky for you, CFEngine has fantastic debugging output.
 Use the `-v` flag to turn on verbose output.
 Again, using `-K` to disable locks is useful: